mufernando/hyde/_posts/16-06-22-dealing-with-processes.md

 ---
 layout: post
 title: Dealing with processes
-comments: True
+comments: true
-tags: [All, Bash]
+tags:
+  - All
+  - Bash
 ---
-TEST

 We use the shell to run programs and once we hit Enter this program becomes a process.
 Typically, you'll have several processes running simultaneously in your machine: your web browser, an excel spreadsheet, a text editor and many others.
 Sometimes we are working with programs that take a long time to run, so its important to know how to deal with processes.

 After typing a command and hitting Enter, the shell prompt is linked to that process until its finished.
 However, this can kill your work flow when working with long-running programs.
 Instead of running processes in the foreground, it is possible to run them in the background.
-One way to do this is by adding an *&* to the end of the command:
+One way to do this is by adding an _&_ to the end of the command:

 ```
 $ exampleprogram input.txt &
 ```

-Sometimes, though, we forget to add the *&* to the command.
+Sometimes, though, we forget to add the _&_ to the command.
 In this case, we can simply press **ctrl+Z**, what will stop the process, and then run **bg**:

 ```
 $ exampleprogram input.txt